The Family Cookbook Timeline

 Gather Recipes: I ask clients to send me their recipes at least two weeks before their session so I can have an idea of what the rough layout of their cookbook will look like.
 I also like a lot of communication, so you won’t be alone in your recipe process!
 We’ll be in touch over email, phone and/or Skype to figure out what works best for you.
 I like to take as much work as possible off my clients shoulders, but in the weeks before your session, you’ll need to gather up your recipes, wherever they might be.
-If they are already printed in old books or online print-offs, all you need to do is snap a picture with your phone and send them to me.
-Handwritten recipes will need to be typed up and sent to me (I don’t want to misinterpret handwritten notes, so I ask that clients type up handwriting).
+If they are already printed in old books or print-offs, all you need to do is snap a picture with your phone or scan them and send them to me.
+If your recipes are handwritten, you can send them to me, scan them, or type them up yourself.
 If your recipes aren’t written down at all, you can do that yourself or I can help with that as part of you session.
 For more info on preparing your recipes for print, check out this blog post.

 Coordinate Family Members: Just want some bonding time with Grandma?
 Or is cooking a big affair for your entire extended family?
 However big or small you want your session to be, we can do it.
 Coordinating family can be a lot like herding cats, but if you have enough time before your session, getting everyone in one room is achievable.
 If you are planning on having all the aunties, uncles, and cousins participate, you might consider renting a larger kitchen space to accommodate everyone.
 You can see more about preparing your kitchen space here.